 The responsibility for the data collection and reporting under orders authorizing electricity exports to a foreign country currently rests with the U.S. Energy Information Administration (EIA) within DOE.
 EIA suspended data collection effective June 1, 2011, in anticipation of a transition to a new reporting Form EIA-111, "Quarterly Electricity Imports and Exports Report".
-EIA intends to resume data collection using Form EIA-111 in 2013.
-Once data collection resumes, EIA expects respondents to report import and export data from June 1, 2011 to present.
+Once EIA resumes data collection, EIA expects respondents to report import and export data from June 1, 2011 to present.